 For cameras that exhibit a native ISO range, find out the true native ISO (which is just a single ISO) and use that.

 (Chain and Ring – ISO 560 as determined by the camera)

 What the future holds

 Is it not obvious?
 I expect to see spectacular performances by new sensors so much so that the ISO setting may just be removed from the cameras.
 Imagine cameras where there is no ISO documented.
 All you have to do is set whatever shutter speed or aperture you want to and the camera will always remain on auto-ISO.
-A professional camera of future will have just three modes – manual, aperture priority and shutter-priority.
+A professional camera of the future will have just three modes – manual, aperture priority and shutter-priority.
 An exposure compensation dial will be there renamed as ‘darken/brighten’ the image and that’s it!
 No built-in flashes either.

 These sensors will have the ability to see where our eyes with complete dark adaptation will also fail to see.

-A word of caution – I am not an engineer hired by any camera company and the information that I have provided here has been presented in a manner which is easy to understand (and may not be completely technically sound).
+A word of caution – I am not an engineer hired by any camera company and the information that I have provided here has been presented in a manner that is easy to understand (and may not be completely technically sound).